protocol/research-website/content/posts/202012 -bitswap-jump-01/index.md

 We used the vanilla implementation of Bitswap with the DHT enabled and disabled as a baseline, and compared it with our prototype of Bitswap with TTL.
 For baseline Bitswap with the DHT disabled, every request for content by leechers times out.
 Leechers broadcast their request for content to their directly connected peers and, as they are only connected to passive nodes which do not provide content, and they can't resort to the DHT to find a provider for the content, they are unable to find the content they are looking for.

-If we enable the DHT in the baseline protocol, leechers are now able to find the content they are looking for, but they need to resort to the DHT to find the nodes providing it.
+If we enable the DHT in the baseline protocol, leechers are now able to find the content for which they are looking but need to resort to the DHT to find the nodes providing it.
 By comparison, our RFC's implementation using TTL in Bitswap messages results in faster discovery and fetch times (Figure 3).

 <center>{{< figure src="image1.png"  caption="Figure 3: Time to fetch xkcd image">}}</center>